-In this comprehensive guide, we highlight ten signs that indicate it’s time to save the repair bill, bid farewell to your old dishwasher and invest in a new one.
+In this comprehensive guide, we highlight ten signs that give reason to save on the repair bill & bid farewell to your old dishwasher.

 When to Upgrade Your Old Dishwasher